 Which is heavier, tungsten or cobalt?

-Tungsten is heavier — by a wide margin.
-Tungsten carbide has a density of 14.5–15.6 g/cm³, while cobalt chrome lands at about 8.3–8.9 g/cm³.
-A tungsten band feels heavy and planted on the hand; a cobalt band feels closer to platinum or a heavy titanium ring.
-Both are heavier than aluminum or silicone.
+In general, tungsten is much denser than cobalt chrome.
+Tungsten carbide has an even larger margin with a density of 14.5 to 15.0 g/cm³, while cobalt chrome lands at about 8.3 to 8.9 g/cm³.
+This means that a tungsten band has a heavier feel, while a cobalt band feels closer to platinum, or even heavier, a titanium ring.
+Both bands are still heavier than aluminum or silicone bands.

 Can a cobalt ring be cut off in an emergency?

-Yes.
-Cobalt chrome is ductile, so it can be cut with standard jewelry shears or a rotary saw — the same approach an ER uses on titanium or gold rings.
-Tungsten is removed differently: paramedics use a vice-grip spreader to crack the ring at two points, since tungsten is brittle and breaks rather than bending.
-Both metals come off safely in real emergencies.
+Cobalt chrome is ductile, meaning, yes, it can be cut with traditional jewelry shears, or a rotary saw, similar to the way an E.R. doctor removes titanium or gold rings.
+Tungsten is removed in a much different fashion.
+Because it is very brittle, and breaks rather than bends, paramedics use a vice-grip spreader to crack the ring at two points.
+While both metals are safe to wear, they both come off easily in life threatening situations.

 Is cobalt or tungsten more hypoallergenic?

-Both are generally hypoallergenic when made with quality binders.
-Cobalt chrome's high chromium content reduces nickel exposure, though some alloys still contain trace nickel — worth checking the spec if you have a known nickel sensitivity.
-Tungsten carbide is hypoallergenic when nickel-bonded (the spec FoundryCut uses); the older cobalt-bonded tungsten formulas can release trace cobalt and cause issues for sensitive skin.
+Both are hypoallergenic when made with good quality binders.
+The high chromium content in cobalt chrome means nickel exposure is even lower, though some alloys are still composed with trace nickel.
+Check the spec if you know you have a sensitivity.
+Tungsten carbide is hypoallergenic when nickel-bonded.
+Older cobalt-bonded tungsten can release trace cobalt and cause issues for sensitive skin.

 Does cobalt look more like platinum than tungsten?

-If you want a durability-first wedding band that holds up to anything and offers the widest style range — black, silver, gold accents, inlays, hammered finishes — tungsten is the call.
-The Monolith and Ingot are the two most-purchased starting points in the FoundryCut catalog, but the full tungsten collection covers every finish and color combination men actually shop for.
+If you want a durability-first wedding band that holds up to anything and offers the widest style range (black, silver, gold accents, inlays, hammered finishes), tungsten is the call.
+Monolith and Ingot are the two most-purchased starting points in the FoundryCut catalog, but the full tungsten collection covers every finish and color combination men actually shop for.